MINNESOTA AMERICAN INDIAN INSTITUTE ON ALCOHOL AND DRUG STUDIES CONFERENCE (MAIIADS)

 The mission for the annual MAIIADS conference is: “To provide education on alcohol and drug abuse that addresses the total well-being of the American Indian individual, family, and community that is sensitive to cultural healing traditions.”
-The Institute is a time for professionals from American Indian communities to come together and enhance our knowledge about chemical abuse, to discuss ways to approach the healing of our communities, to learn new techniques, and most importantly, to continue our own healing processes.
+The Institute is a time for professionals from American Indian communities to come together and enhance their knowledge about chemical abuse, to discuss ways to approach the healing of their communities, to learn new techniques, and most importantly, to continue their own healing processes.

-Join us in celebration of annual Native American Prevention Program Sharing Conference Joining Voices, offered during the same week as the Minnesota American Indian Institute on Alcohol and Drug Studies Conference (MAIIADS).
-This conference has been designed to provide both ADULT and YOUTH participants an opportunity to network and learn about substance abuse prevention.
-This conference features keynote speakers, breakout sessions, talking circles, speaker panels, and evening activities.
-These conference will give participants opportunities to:
+Join us in celebration of our annual Native American Prevention Program Sharing Conference, offered during the same week as the Minnesota American Indian Institute on Alcohol and Drug Studies Conference (MAIIADS).
+This conference has been designed to provide both ADULT and YOUTH (ages 8-17 years) participants an opportunity to network and learn about substance abuse prevention.
+This conference features keynote speakers, age appropriate workshops and events and evening activities.
+The conference gives participants opportunities to:

 - Learn about prevention programs and strategies that are being implemented with Native American youth.

 - Strengthen a good path of life for youth.

 - Strengthen connections among prevention programs throughout the Native American Nations.